iampiyal/CSCODEASSIGNMENT/README.md

 * The application once up, can  be accessed by http://localhost:8086/CodeExerciseHSQL/server/logevents
 * This requires a Servlet container provided by any of the web servers (e.g Tomcat)
 * The port number mentioned above has to be replaced by port number used in the system in which it is run
-* A local file path has been hardcoed in the application which has been used as the source.
+* A local file path has been hardcoded in the application which has been used as the source.
-* The user of this application has to replace the ath accordingly
+* The user of this application has to replace the path accordingly
 * LogEventsController is the main controller class.